Errrneist/Exia/README.md

 #### [Project Elder](https://github.com/Errrneist/Trinnect/tree/master/Elder)
 * As a fan of the MAN who changed China, I made a website devote to HIM.
 * The structure and most of the contents was finished on 2016.08.17 which is HIS 90th birthday.
-* This is the previous elder.hk and is now a sub page under trinnect.com due to funding.
+* This is the previous elder.hk and is now a sub page under trinnect.com due to lack of funding.
-* The origional domain and host server was shut down due to lacck of funding.
+* Videos are missing due to the volume constraint.
+But if you are high level enough you can find it.

 ## Python
 ### Web Scraping